 FAQ

 We all have a home – and presumably if you’re here, you are also traveling (or planning to travel or dreaming about travel).
-Those two worlds are not always synchronized but should be harmonious.
+Those two worlds are not always synchronized, but should be harmonious.
 If they aren’t, things can get out of whack very quickly with family, friends, work, finances, and personal balance.
 Sometimes it can feel a lot like leading dual lives – one that only your fellow travelers understand and one that doesn’t understand your travels.
+My goal is to make your transition between those two worlds seamless – when you are heading “from home” and when you are headed “back”.

-Jennifer: I’ve seen a lot of road warriors burn out – travel ceases to be fun, priorities change, or the scales tip too much in one direction.
-I’ve been traveling at a pretty steady (and frequent) pace for almost 20 years and have often found myself at the point that I’m thinking a lot about travel when I’m at home but thinking a lot about home when I’m traveling.
-I’m on a constant (and ever-evolving) quest to merge the two together.
-For me, that means looking at both through a different lens.
-Living fully in the moment in both spheres but also taking steps to keep them both in balance.
-Some days that might mean trying to cook more of my own meals (whether at home or in a hotel with a kitchenette).
-Others it might be planning new wardrobe purchases that work for both lives.
-I share bits and pieces of both parts of my life and experiences comingling the two.
+I’ve seen a lot of road warriors burn out – travel ceases to be fun, priorities change, or the scales tip too much in one direction.
+I traveled at a hectic pace for over 20 years before the Covid pandemic in 2020 ground my travels to a halt.
+Before that, I often found myself at the point that I’m thinking about travel when I’m at home but thinking about home when I traveled.
+Living fully in the moment in both spheres but keeping them in balance requires careful planning – and that’s where I can help!

-What does the Homestead part of your life look like?
+What does the home part of your life look like?

-Jennifer: The homestead is a 1924 Craftsman bungalow in my hometown.
-I moved back there when I was several years into my frequent travel life as I craved the connections and stability that roots provided me.
-It’s great to be back home near family and childhood friends although not all of them understand my travel obsession!
-When I’m home, I love to create things in the kitchen and I even attempt to keep herb and vegetable gardens going while I travel.
-I also have a love of all things creative – one bedroom at home is a combination office/craft studio space where I can often be found sewing or playing with home décor.
-I recently picked up needlepoint as a hobby again – I love that it’s portable enough to take with me in my travel tote!
-I’d love to have a dog but my travel life makes that an unfair proposition.
-I am always on the hunt for new restaurants of all types, great cocktail bars and wineries, and interesting places to shop for funky fashion (I love vintage and bohemian styles) and home décor.
+Home is a 1924 Craftsman bungalow in Fort Worth, Texas, where I grew up.
+I moved back several years into my frequent travel life as I craved the connections and stability that roots provided me.
+When I’m home, I love to create things in the kitchen and attempt to keep herb and flower gardens thriving.
+I also have a love of all things creative, particularly needlepoint.
+I have two giant babies – my Great Pyrenees dogs.
+Luckily, I have a fantastic house/dog sitter who holds things down when I’m away.
+I am always on the hunt for great thrift stores and flea markets, new restaurants of all types, and interesting places to shop for fashion and home décor.

 How do I get the most miles possible – what promos and strategies do you recommend?

-Jennifer: Ha!
-This is the wrong blog for that information – I’m just trying survive my 200-ish days a year on the road and still have a life!
+This is the wrong blog for that information!
 Many of my blogger colleagues at Boarding Area have great advice for how to maximize your mileage earning and I from time-to-time link to ideas that they have.
 And I may once in a while actually take a mileage run for fun – just because it reminds me of what it was like to be in my 20s and just discovering the world of miles, status, and frequent flying!

 Do you ever get tired of traveling?

-Jennifer: No. In the career side of travel, I’ve always said that frequent travel has a finite window for many people.
+No. I’ve always said that frequent travel has a finite window for many people.
 Often early careerists view travel as an adventure and ones 20s are a great time to have a travel-intensive job and do as much travel as possible both for work and pleasure.
 I’ve watched many frequent travelers burn out after two to five years of career travel (or regular mileage running) as other life priorities – houses, relationships, families – come into forefront.
-For many of us who are in the second decade (or beyond) of traveling, a travel-life balance eventually emerges where one has to find a way to juggle both.
-In essence, that’s what the Jetsetter’s Homestead evolves from.
+For many of us who have multiple decades of traveling under our belts, a travel-life balance eventually emerges where one has to find a way to juggle both.
 I will always be excited for the next adventure and live for my vacations and weekend trips.
-But the mundane day-to-day business travel is now as much a part of my routine as a week in the office and I now treat it as such to maintain some sanity and balance in my life.

-Have a question about the Jetsetter’s Homestead?
+Have a question about From Home and Back?
 Or something you’d like to see featured in a future post?

 Email Jennifer